-The Joshua Center residential camp is one of the many fine programs meeting the needs of children with the neurological disorders of Tourette, High-Functioning Autism (HFA), Obsessive Compulsive Disorder (OCD), and ADHD.
-The Joshua Center provides: school support; individual and family counseling; occupational therapy, social and life skills classes, young adult programs, family workshops, and education support.
-Most of these children have difficulty being accepted and understood, have social maturity delays, exhibit symptoms that interfere with daily activities, and emotional and/or behavioral challenges.
+The Joshua Center residential camp is one of the many fine programs meeting the needs of children with the neurological disorders of Tourette Syndrome, Asperger Syndrome, Obsessive and Compulsive Disorder.
+The Joshua Center provides: medical evaluations and medication management; school support; individual and family counseling; and education support.
+Most of these children have difficulty being accepted and understood; have social maturity delays; exhibit symptoms that interfere with daily activities and emotional and/or behavioral challenges.
 The children at the Joshua Center Camp are children like all others, but are faced with the daily challenges of attempting to adapt to or cope with their stressful interfering neurological symptoms.
 These children may be at risk for learning disabilities, depression, and an inability to meet school education and behavioral expectations.